Longlist666/Decision-tree-for-continuous-values/README.md

 Decision Tree Algorithm wtitten in Python using NumPy.

 ## Overview of the implementaion
-The Decision Tree algorithm implemented is using information gain as splitting criteria.
+The implemented decision tree algorithm uses the information gain as partitioning criterion.
 The DT can handle categorical and continuous data.
-Parameters provided to the DT are number of Target labels and the threshold for classifing a feature as categorical, if number of unique values are below him.
+The parameters provided to the DT are the number of class labels and the threshold for classifying a feature as categorical if the number of unique values is less than or equal to.

-The algorithm is only able to work with natural number classlabels starting by 0.
+The algorithm can only work with class labels that are natural numbers and start with 0.

 ## Prerequisites